 Angel’s Landing—if you have done your research, you know this hike is not for anyone with a fear of heights.
 You probably also know that it is one of the most unique and thrilling hiking trails in the national park service—the trail to the top takes you along the narrow spine of a geological fin, complete with chains to help you reach the summit of this highly exposed rock formation.
 The clincher for most hikers is the last half-mile to the top, where you must climb along the narrow ridge that has dizzying drop-offs on both sides—nearly a 1,200 foot drop on one side, and over 800 feet down on the other.
 When you reach the top, stunning valley views and canyon vistas spread out as far as the eye can see—a spectacular award for those who brave the climb.

-It was a beautiful, crisp spring morning when we caught the Zion National Park shuttle to the Grotto trailhead on April 28, 2002—our goal was the highly-anticipated hike to Angel’s Landing.
+It was a beautiful, autumn day when we caught the Zion National Park shuttle to the Grotto trailhead—our goal was the highly-anticipated hike to Angel’s Landing.
 This short dayhike would prove to be one of the most stunning and challenging treks we had ever undertaken.
-However, the challenge would not be physical, but rather, it would be psychological—you see, the last section of the hike to Angel’s Landing is notorious for raising the fear factor for those who don’t like heights, and indeed acrophobia would play a big factor in whether or not I would be able to accomplish this hike.
+However, the challenge would not be physical, but rather, it would be psychological—you see, the last section of the hike to Angel’s Landing is notorious for raising the fear factor for those who don’t like heights, and indeed acrophobia did creep up on me a few times.

-We stepped off of the shuttle into the cool morning air and headed for the Grotto Trailhead—a footbridge spanning the Virgin River took us to the beginning of the West Rim Trail.
-It was 8:06am and we were on our way up the 2.5 mile trail to the summit—the trail itself is mostly paved, unfortunately, but the magnificent scenery of the Zion Canyon is a great distraction from that minor disappointment.
-The sun was just starting to bathe the tops of the red rock formations with a soft yellow light, the valley lay in the shadow of the towering cliffs, and the river reflected the palette of colors perfectly as it flowed lazily by.
+We stepped off of the shuttle and headed for the Grotto Trailhead—a footbridge spanning the Virgin River took us to the beginning of the West Rim Trail.
+The sun was just starting to bathe the tops of the red rock formations with a soft yellow light, the valley lay in the shadow of the towering cliffs, and the river reflected the palette of colors perfectly as it flowed by lazily.
 The blue sky above put a spring in our step and promised a beautiful day for hiking, and as we gained some elevation the scenery became even more awe inspiring.
 The steep and winding West Rim Trail provided endless opportunities to stop and take in the glory of Zion National Park—around every corner a new panorama opened up and thrilled the senses.

-After hiking for about 30 minutes we reached the 1-mile mark and entered the cool shade of Refrigerator Canyon—a deep canyon with steep walls where the temperature always remains cool—although a welcome relief for summer hikers, it was a little chilly on that spring morning.
-Continuing on through the cool corridor, we admired the beauty of the high walled canyon, and of the stream flowing along the trail, until finally stepping out into the warm sunlight.
+After hiking for about 30 minutes we reached the 1-mile mark and entered the cool shade of Refrigerator Canyon—a deep canyon with steep walls where the temperature always remains cool—it’s a welcome relief for summer hikers, but it can be a little chilly for those hiking in spring or fall.
+As we hiked through the cool corridor, we admired the beauty of the high walled canyon and of the stream flowing alongside the trail, until finally stepping out into the warm sunlight.
 Upon exiting Refrigerator Canyon, we were met with the sight of the famous switchbacks known as Walter’s Wiggles—a series of twenty-one compact switchbacks that zigzag their way up to Scout Lookout.
-Walter’s Wiggles are the perfect place to challenge your stamina by attempting to reach the top without stopping to rest.
-We decided to take on that challenge, and when we began climbing Walter’s Wiggles, my watch read 8:50am, and 15 minutes later we were standing at Scout Lookout.
-Pick had led the way, setting a good pace that allowed us to make it to the top of the Wiggles without stopping—as they say, slow and steady.

 The Wiggles rise above Refrigerator Canyon until reaching a flat, sandy plateau known as Scout Lookout—the junction between the West Rim Trail and the Angel’s Landing Trail.
 Upon reaching Scout Lookout, you can take the Angel’s Landing Trail to the right, continue on the West Rim Trail to the left, or as many people have done, stop here for fear of the climb—either way the aerial views from this lofty perch are impressive.